 10.3 Trade Effluent:

 Any water, pretreatment soln. bath, plating chemical, used in process when disposed of, it becomes trade effluent.
 MPCB has given norms for trade effluent prior to disposal.
-The examples of trade effluent are water used in bath for pre-treatment, water, pretreatment soln. bath, plating chemical, water used to clean the components, etc. This trade effluent to be treated in comprehensive treatment system consisting of primary/secondary and/or tertiary treatment as is warranted (if required) so as to achieve the quality of the treated effluent to the following standards:
+The examples of trade effluent are water used in bath for pre-treatment, water, pretreatment soln. bath, plating chemical, water used to clean the components, etc. This trade effluent to be treated in a comprehensive treatment system consisting of primary/secondary and/or tertiary treatment as is warranted (if required) so as to achieve the quality of the treated effluent to the following standards:

 1) PH Between 5.5 to 9.0

 2) Suspended Solids Not to exceed 100 mg/l

 3) BOD 3days 27 Deg.
 C. Not to exceed 100 mg/l

 5) Oil & Grease Not to exceed 10 mg/l

 The water can be tested at an authorized lab.
 If the effluent treatment system is not available in the house then these effluents can be treated at the common hazardous waste disposal facility.
 For further details and guidance for effluent testing, treatment (if required) & disposal you can contact the concerned purchase executive or management representative of XXX.

 Solid waste and hazardous waste should be collected & stored in separate bins.
 The main reason for storing this waste separately is if mixed all solid waste will also become hazardous waste.

 Solid waste should be given to off-site recycler for recycling.